-The fastest journey time by train from Lille to Paris is 1 hour and 2 minutes.
+The fastest journey time by train from Lille to Paris is 53 minutes.

 Yes, it is possible to travel from Lille to Paris without having to change trains.
-There are 13 direct trains from Lille to Paris.
+There are 13 direct trains from Lille to Paris each day.
 Though there may be fewer direct services available depending on your exact departure date.